 I attended Visitation School and Church in Elmhurst IL.
 I enjoyed playing guitar, singing, and collecting stuffed animals.
 I had braces and did my best to feather my hair in a perfect Charlie’s Angels way.
 I got Teen Magazine and Tiger Beat and loved Nancy Drew and the Hardy Boys books.
 I wasn’t thinking about boys … and I had never been kissed.

-My Church started a youth group.
+My church started a youth group.
 We did lots of fun things and my parents allowed me to stay out later than my normal curfew because Father Mark Jendrysik was our chaperone.
-He was cool and made me laugh.
+I thought he was cool and he made me laugh.
 As he drove us kids around, he made me feel special by inviting me to sit shotgun in the front seat of his car.